Norris Center Internships

 Norris Center Internships Available Now

 All internships are available for 2 units (6 hours per week).
+Internships run for the entire quarter (10 weeks).
+All internships meet at the Norris Center (located in Natural Sciences 2).
 We can offer internships for 5 units (12 hours per week), if you have already completed an internship with the Norris Center in the past.
 If you're interested in an internship apply at the link under the description of the internship.
 If you have questions email gimhurta@ucsc.edu.

 1) Senior internships and senior theses.
 Got a research idea that you want to try out?
 Got a favorite organism that you want to learn more about?
 Contact us to set up a two-quarter-long (5 units each quarter) project.

 4) Natural History Museum: Projects with Entomological Collections: Natural History Museum: Projects with Entomological Collections.
 Interns will learn the foundations of professional insect curation using the Randall Morgan Hymenoptera (bees, ants, wasps) collection.
 Curation will involve moving and labeling already-pinned specimens between unit trays with the goal of creating an organized reference collection of all of our bees.
 We are looking for students with an invested interest in insect curation and a strong attention to detail.
 Internships are 6 hours per week.
-Required meetings Mon and Wed 1pm - 4pm.
-FULL Apply here
+Required meetings: Mondays and Wednesdays 10am-1pm.
+Apply here

-5) Mammal Projects: Potential projects: Interns will help skeletonization at Mt. lion to prepare it for the museum.
-Interns will help collect data on collect data on ground squirrels, and place camera traps out on campus document mammalian behavior, and other realted tasks.
-Skills gained include strong museum curation skills, taxonomic knowledge mammals, project research design and project experience.
+6) Mammal Projects: Potential projects: Interns will help skeletonization a Mt. lion to prepare it for the museum, and other related tasks.
+Skills gained include strong museum curation skills, and taxonomic knowledge of mammals.
+Required meetings: Mondays and Wednesdays 2pm-5pm.
 Internships are 6 hours per week.
-Meeting times TBD.
 Apply here

 7) Field Inquiry Mentor: Lead nature explorations through campus wildlands for first year Kresge, College, Rachel Carson College and Merrill College students & develop naturalist and environmental education skills.
-Only offered in Fall.
+Only offered in Fall- TBD.
+Must apply through Field Inquiry Application.